Quillen equivalence for chain homotopy categories induced by balanced pairs: Applications

 \begin{lemma} Let $R$ be a ring.
 Then ${\rm G.wdim}R < \infty$ if and only if $(\mathcal{GP}, \mathcal{V}, \mathcal{GI})$ is a complete hereditary cotorsion triple, where $\mathcal{V}$ is the class of modules with finite flat dimension. \end{lemma}

-Let $\mathcal{E}$ be the class of short exact sequences of complexes which remains exact after applying ${\rm Hom}_R(\mathcal{GP},-)$.
-Denote by ${\rm Ch}(R, \mathcal{E})$ be the exact category of $R$-complexes with respect to the short exact sequences which are in $\mathcal{E}$ in each degree.
+Let $\mathcal{E}$ be the class of short exact sequences of complexes which remain exact after applying ${\rm Hom}_R(\mathcal{GP},-)$.
+Denote by ${\rm Ch}(R, \mathcal{E})$ the exact category of $R$-complexes with respect to the short exact sequences which are in $\mathcal{E}$ in each degree.
 The next observation is from \cite[Lemmas 4.5 and 4.6]{WE24}, together with Lemma \ref{dg=dwthenedg=edw} and its duality:

 \begin{lemma} Let $R$ be a ring with ${\rm G.wdim}R < \infty$.
 Then $\mathcal{E}\text{-}{\rm dg}\widetilde{\mathcal{GP}} = \mathcal{E}\text{-}{\rm dw}\widetilde{\mathcal{GP}}$ and $\mathcal{E}\text{-}{\rm dg}\widetilde{\mathcal{GI}} = \mathcal{E}\text{-}{\rm dw}\widetilde{\mathcal{GI}}$. \end{lemma}